 One crucial aspect of this need for efficiency stems from the supply chain’s growing importance.

 At the heart of every long-term and short-term business trend is the consumer.
 Consumer preferences are always changing, but the heightened level of disruption to both business and personal life is accelerating that trends.

 According to a 2020 report by Ernst & Young, less than 10 percent of food sales were executed online before the COVID-19 pandemic hit.
 That number has since skyrocketed to 45 percent.
 That same report indicates 43 percent of American consumers admit they expect to shop online for items they previously preferred purchasing in-store.
 ECommerce prevalence has grown steadily for at least a decade, and jumped by 37 percent from Q1 2020 to Q2 2020, as reported by the U.S. Department of Commerce.

-In addition to how they buy goods, consumers are changing what they spend their money on in a pretty significant way.
-As of August 8, 2020, Deloitte shows that U.S. consumers are saving an average of 15 percent on all spending, and that cost as shifted dramatically away from discretionary items and towards essentials.
+In addition to how they buy finished goods, consumers are changing what they spend their money on in a pretty significant way.
+As of August 8, 2020, Deloitte shows that U.S. consumers are saving an average of 15 percent on all spending, and that cost has shifted dramatically away from discretionary items and towards essentials.

 To read more about how this shift in consumer preferences manifested in freight shipments throughout the Breakthrough network, click here.

 Consumers are dramatically changing where they purchase goods which is influencing how organizations think about the physical distribution of their supply chains.
 This shift has long signaled the need to adapt the way we think about how we move goods to market—and more importantly directly to consumers.

 Logistics Strategy and Corporate Strategy are One and the Same